freestarcapital/aerospike-gce-deployment-manager/README.md

     * Limit of 4 in us-cental1-a and europse-west1-b.
 See [this page](https://cloud.google.com/compute/docs/disks/#localssds) for more details
 	* Shared core (f1 and g1) are not permitted local SSDs
 * aerospikeVersion: The version of Aerospike to install/deploy
-* useShadowDisk: Whether to also provision network SSD disks to use as [Shadow Devices](http://www.aerospike.com/docs/deploy_guides/aws/recommendations/#shadow-device-configuration).
+* useShadowDevice: Whether to also provision network SSD disks to use as [Shadow Devices](http://www.aerospike.com/docs/deploy_guides/aws/recommendations/#shadow-device-configuration).
 Shadow Disks are the same size and count as local SSDs.
 * diskSize: A list of persistent SSD disks to deploy.
-This option is mutually exclusive with `useShadowDisk`. `useShadowDisk` takes precendence if both are defined.
+This option is mutually exclusive with `useShadowDevice`. `useShadowDevice` takes precendence if both are defined.

 # Package description